Snorkeling is one of many fishing styles that bears employ. This behavior is commonly seen on the bearcams, especially in the fall.

-Brooks Falls is one of the best places in the world to watch brown bears because it is one of the first streams in the region where bright, energetic, and pre-spawned salmon are available to bears.
+Brooks Falls is one of the best places in the world to watch brown bears because it is one of the first streams in the region where energetic and pre-spawned salmon are available to bears.
 In July, most salmon are moving through large rivers and lakes where bears cannot successfully fish.
 Early in the salmon run, Brooks Falls creates a temporary barrier to migrating salmon.
 This results in a particularly successful fishing spot for bears.
 Once salmon stop migrating in large numbers, Brooks Falls is no longer a good place to fish and bears quickly abandon that spot for better fishing elsewhere.

 4. When is the mating season for bears?

-Bears in Katmai have been observed mating May through early August, but June is the peak of the bear’s mating season.
+Bears in Katmai have been observed mating from May through early August, but June is the peak of the bear’s mating season.

 Male bears sometimes pursue females for a week or more before mating occurs.